 - Studies show that honey is one of the easiest foods to digest and is known for its cancer-fighting properties, aids in the prevention of osteoporosis and breast cancer, and contains anti-bacterial, anti-viral and anti-fungal substances.

-- The unique mixture of ingredients in Greek honey is good for preventing fatigue and enhancing athletic performance.
-Greek honey, in particular, boasts high vitamins, enzymes, amino acids and minerals.
+- The unique mixture of ingredients in honey is good for preventing fatigue and enhancing athletic performance.
 Honey is a good source of antioxidants and is extremely high in protein content which is why it is athletes’ favorite.

 - It’s the only food in the world that has everything humans need.
 It will not spoil and never goes bad.

-- Read more of these interesting honey facts
+- Read more of the medicinal used of honey

 Consider that all these awesome properties of honey are in the Pecan Pie Bundt Cake ;).